 Consequently NADO Flanders deemed that the Athlete had committed an anti-doping rule violation and had acted with Significant Fault and Negligence.
 Futher it regarded that this is the Athlete’s second anti-doping rule violation since he previously was fined and sanctioned for 2 years in October 2005 for evading Doping Control.

 Considering the evidence in this case the Disciplinary Commission establish that the Athlete through ozone therapy underwent physical manipulation of his blood on multiple occasions and accordingly intentionally committed a second anti-doping rule violation without grounds for a reduced sanction.

-Therefore the Kenya Sports Disputes Tribunal decides on 19 August 2020 to impose a 4 year period of ineligibility on the Athlete starting on the date of the provisional suspension, i.e. on 13 October 2018.
+Therefore under the applicable UCI Rules the Disciplinary Commission decides on 7 November 2013 to impose a 10.000 euro fine and an 8 year period of ineligibility on the Athlete starting on the date of the decision.

 Fees and expenses for this Commission shall be borne by the Athlete.